claudiavmbrito/claudiavmbrito.github.io/_pages/supervision.md

 * **André Lucena.** *Storage Optimizations for large-scale AI training in HPC.* Co-advised with João Paulo, University of Minho.

+***
 ### 2023/2024

 * **Alícia Oliveira.** *Correction of Motion Artifacts using Deep Learning in High-Performance Computing.* Co-advised with António Sousa and Beatriz Cepa.
 University of Minho. *Finished: 20 values*
-* **Diana Rodrigues.** *GPU energy control for Deep Learning systems.* Co-advised with Ricardo Macedo and António Sousa, University of Minho.
+* **Diana Rodrigues.** *GPU energy control for Deep Learning systems.* Co-advised with Ricardo Macedo and António Sousa, University of Minho. *Finished: 19 values*
 * **Mariana Amorim.** *Energy control system for disaggregated storage resources.* Co-advised with João Paulo and Ricardo Macedo, University of Minho. *Finished: 18 values*
-* **José Fernandes.** *Comprehensive study of the energy impact of key-value stores.* Co-advised with Ricardo Macedo and António Sousa, University of Minho.
+* **José Fernandes.** *Comprehensive study of the energy impact of key-value stores.* Co-advised with Ricardo Macedo and António Sousa, University of Minho. *Finished: 19 values*
 * **Sara Pereira.** *Energy Control System for Large-Scale Infrastructures.* Co-advised with Ricardo Macedo and Carlos Baquero, University of Porto. *Finished: 18 values*
 * **Francisco Neves.** *Heterogeneous Storage Solution for Deep Learning Frameworks.* Co-advised with João Paulo and Ricardo Macedo, University of Minho.

 ***
 ### 2022/2023

 * **Maria Beatriz Moreira.** *"I/O Optimizations for Distributed Deep Learning Training"*.
 Co-advised with João Paulo and Ricardo Macedo.
-University of Minho*
+University of Minho* *Finished: 18 values*
 * **Luís Branco.** *Integration of Distributed Deep Learning in MCC application.* Co-advised with António Sousa and Beatriz Cepa.
+University of Minho.

 ***
 ### 2021/2022